Mikjail/searchPlayer/README.md

 ### UI

 - Framework: Angular 11 (latest version) is used since that's the framework used in oneFootball.
-I personally consider that the stack to choose will depend on the app to be built.
-For example, in this challenge, since there is no future implementations could be easily be done without frameworks (there won't be any scalability issues and would be lighter).

 - Styles: The variables has been created by the native css.
 I'm using Sass as preproccesor.
 The naming convention used in the styles is BEM.